MicrosoftDocs/azure-devops-docs/docs/boards/best-practices-agile-project-management.md

 ### Features backlog

 Project managers initiate the product plan by adding features to the Features backlog.
 Each feature should represent a shippable deliverable that addresses a customer need.

 > [!div class="mx-imgBorder"]
 > ![Features backlog](media/best-practices/features-backlog.png)

 ### Product backlog

-Development teams add user stories to the product backlog under each feature that represents the work they'll do to implement the feature.
-User stories should be sized so that they can be completed within a sprint.
+Development teams add User Stories to their product backlog so that  the User Story is automatically assigned the team's default Area Path and Iteration Path.
+Then, they can map those stories under each Feature that represents the work they'll do to implement the Feature.
+Each User Story should be sized so that they can be completed within a sprint.

 > [!div class="mx-imgBorder"]
 > ![Product backlog](media/best-practices/product-backlog.png)